Annmixiu/MTANet/README.md

 ### 2023.
 05. 20
 The Paper has been accepted by INTERSPEECH 2023 and the official version awaits the official release.
-The rest of the code will be sorted out and published in the near future.
+The rest of the code will be sorted out and published soon.

 ## Getting Started